-- 11.1 2016-2017 Salary Increases.
-The salary increases represented in 11.1(a) and (b) are derived from eighteen point four percent (18.4%) of the total performance funding that FIU received for the 2016-2017 performance outcomes. - (a) 2016-2017 Retention Increase.
-Effective on January 14, 2017, all eligible employees who were employed prior to July 1, 2016 and who are continuously employed through January 1, 2017 and are not in receipt of a notice of termination or non-reappointment shall receive a one percent (1.00%) retention increase to their base salaries, with a minimum increase of \$800. - (b) 2016-2017 Department Merit.
-The University shall provide merit pay funding totaling one-half of one percent (0.50%) of the total bargaining unit base salary payroll, as it existed on the last full pay period of the 2015-2016 Academic Year on a pro rata basis to departments/units, as their base salary payroll existed on the last full pay period of the 2015-2016 Academic Year.
-The funds provided shall be distributed to employees within each department or academic unit consistent with the criteria and procedures set forth in the BOT-UFF Policy concerning Employee Performance Evaluation and effective on January 14, 2017.
+11.1 2015-2016 Salary Increases.
+The salary increases represented in 11.1(a) and (b) are derived from eighteen point four percent (18.4%) of the total performance funding that FIU received for the 2015-2016 performance outcomes.

+(a) 2015-2016 Retention Increase.
+Effective on January 16, 2016, all eligible employees who were employed prior to July 1, 2015 and who are continuously employed through January 1, 2016 and are not in receipt of a notice of termination or non-reappointment shall receive a one percent (1.00%) retention increase to their base salaries.

+(b) 2015-2016 Department Merit.
+The University shall provide merit pay funding totaling one percent (1.00%) with a minimum of \$750 awarded to each eligible faculty member, of the total bargaining unit base salary payroll, as it existed on the last full pay period of the 2014-2015 Academic Year on a pro rata basis to departments/units, as their base salary payroll existed on the last full pay period of the 2014-2015 Academic Year.
+The funds provided shall be distributed to employees within each department or academic unit consistent with the criteria and procedures set forth in the BOT-UFF Policy concerning Employee Performance Evaluation and effective on January 16, 2016.
 If merit criteria apply to the entire college/school, the college/school is the unit.
 All employees are, or upon appointment will be, assigned to an existing department/unit.

-To be eligible the employee must have been continuously employed prior to July 1, 2016.
+To be eligible the employee must have been continuously employed prior to July 1, 2015.